 The Backward Design Method is “backward” in that it starts with the end by first identifying the desired outcomes, goals or learning objectives (Wiggins & McTighe, 1998) for a course.
 The course developers then create appropriate assessments based on the desired learning outcomes.
 Finally they design activities that promote those learning outcomes (Reynolds & Kearns, 2017).

-StrongMind uses this evidence-based method in conjunction with high-quality assessments developed by Key Data Systems and Assessment Technology Inc. (ATI) to develop its digital curriculum.
+StrongMind uses this evidence-based method in conjunction with high-quality assessments developed by third-party assessment providers that develop valid and reliable assessment items to develop its digital curriculum.
 Users of StrongMind curriculum are seeing improved academic results almost immediately after launching a new course.

 Why StrongMind Employs Backward Design